claytonfan/muWave/README.md

 # muWave
-Music generation by an enhanced genetic algorithm.
+μWave - Music generation by an enhanced genetic algorithm.
 Main loop for a music generation algorithm modeled after a multi-species ecosystem.

 UI currently implemented on Android.